Counterfeits are a big problem on Amazon. If you’re selling your board games or other products on Amazon, you’ve probably heard about this.

 However, there have been an increasing number of counterfeit listings over the years, so much so that Amazon is facing lawsuits for not doing enough.

-That’s why Amazon implemented the Brand Registry, and updated it to version 2.0 (its current form) in 2017.
+That’s why Amazon implemented this program, and updated it to version 2.0 (its current form) in 2017.

 It’s a program within Amazon that allows trademark and brand owners to have some control over their brands and the products under them.
 It also helps these owners seek out counterfeit versions of their products and do something about it.

-You can see below what my client Genius Games’ store looks like once it’s set up in the Brand Registry.
+You can see below what my client Genius Games’ store looks like once it’s set up.

 Like what you see?

-Let’s take a closer look at these benefits and how you can get set up in Brand Registry.
+Let’s take a closer look at these benefits and how you can get set up.

 What are the Amazon Brand Registry benefits?

-According to Amazon, the Amazon Brand Registry offers three important benefits for brand owners.
+According to Amazon, the Brand Registry offers three important benefits for brand owners.
 These are:

 - Accurate brand representation